allamand/aws-cdk-eks-multi-region-workshop/content/40-deploy-clusters/200-cluster/210-cluster.en.md

 {{% notice info %}}
 We only defined one stack, but why so many stacks in the console?!
-If you get curiou, please find the reason out [here](/ko/80-appendix/how-cfn-addresource/). {{% /notice %}}
+If you get curious, please find the reason out [here](/en/80-appendix/how-cfn-addresource/). {{% /notice %}}